DeKodez/budgetbot/README.md

 ## Security Notes

-- All secrets are stored using wrangler secret.
+- All secrets are stored securely using `wrangler secret` and are never committed to the repository.
-- Only whitelisted Telegram users can interact with the bot.
+- Only explicitly whitelisted Telegram user IDs can interact with the bot.
-- Webhook endpoint is protected by a secret URL path.
+- The webhook endpoint is protected by a private secret URL path and Telegram header verification.
+- No public read or write HTTP APIs are exposed; all data access happens internally via the Telegram bot.
+- All database access is parameterized to prevent SQL injection.
 ---

 ## Example API Responses